V-61 (bull): Retirement and honors

 V-61 died later in 1974.
 After his death, Minick framed the brand from V-61's left hip and had his head mounted.
 The mounted head hung in Billy Bob's Texas, owned by Minick, for many years before being moved to his ranch, and later to his log cabin home in Roanoke, Texas.
 As Minick said, “Every stock contractor wants to have one great one, and V-61 was mine.”

-In 1996, the Gladewater Round-Up Rodeo committee, who routinely honors rodeo notables, gave Minick silver spurs to honor V-61.
+In 1996, the Gladewater Round-Up rodeo committee, who routinely honors rodeo notables, gave Minick silver spurs to honor V-61.
 Then, in 2010, they gave Minick the original white chute gate #3, with the statistics of the ride "Quintana vs. V61, 94 points" branded on it.
 Minick displayed the chute at Billy Bob's Texas for many years.
 It is now on display at the Bull Riding Hall of Fame in Cowtown Coliseum in the Fort Worth Stockyards in Fort Worth, Texas.
 The Bull Riding Hall of Fame started inducting honorees in 2015.
 In June each year, the chute is returned to the rodeo in Gladewater, Texas, for display.
 The Texas Rodeo Cowboy Hall of Fame inducted V-61 in 2012.
 The Bull Riding Hall of Fame inducted V-61 in their inaugural class in 2015.
-He was the 1970 PRCA Bucking Bull of the NFR.
-Bud Yale of Fort Worth, Texas, who always tied the flank strap on the bull, related that V-61 always left the chutes quickly.
-"He would sense when the gate was about to open and would draw up and get ready to make that big jump out."
-Yale said.
-"When the gate opened, he'd bale out of there and kick like you wouldn't believe."

 Minick owns scrapbooks containing clippings and art of V-61, including a photograph of the bull jumping approximately four feet off the ground with Myrtis Dightman riding him.